- <div style="background-image:url(/live/image/gid/113/width/1600/height/300/crop/1/30189_stage.rev.1453389895.png)"/>

 Make sure you have a place to stay!
 Click here for a list of hotels close to campus (some with special rates for Lake Forest College guests).

 Dress for cold weather

 Commencement, which lasts over two hours, is held at scenic Ravinia Festival Park, an outdoor concert facility.
 No matter what the forecast, it is always cold!
-In recent years, the temperature during Commencement has been 40 degrees or cooler, with a wind off of Lake Michigan.
+The outdoor pavilion at Ravinia has a concrete floor that typically keeps temperatures ten degrees cooler than outside the shelter.
+Combined with the wind off of Lake Michigan, the result is a very cold environment.
+Warm clothing and shoes, winter coats, hats, and gloves, and blankets are recommended for guest comfort, especially for children and grandparents.
 There are no heated, indoor facilities in which to warm up at Ravinia.
-Don’t be afraid to dress for winter weather.

 Getting to Ravinia